 Kaveri Spa at The Udaya Resort and Spa – starting at 200,000 IDR for 30 min

 Fivelements – around 2,000,000 IDR for 120 min

 Escape Spa Bali – nearly 445,000 IDR for 120 min

 Como Uma Canggu – starting at 1,300,000 IDR for 120 min

 Karsa Spa – approximately 400,000 IDR for 120 min

-Visit any of the spas above, request a Balinese massage accompanied by the Balinese Boreh, and finish with a flowered bath.
-In the end, the sensation will be fascinating.
+Pro tip: visit any of the spas above, request a Balinese massage followed by the Balinese Boreh, and finish with a flowered bath.

 And if you like the Balinese Boreh, be sure to try the Javanese Lulur, another Indonesian spa treatment.